 MRP is important because it optimizes ordering, planning, manufacturing, and supply chain management.
 The MRP process focuses on your product and strives for an optimal process that reduces associated costs.

 MRP is a longstanding technology that is still popular today.
-Additionally, it’s a key component of enterprise resource planning (ERP) and the best inventory management software.
+Additionally, it’s a key component of enterprise resource planning (ERP) and the best inventory software.

 The demands of an MRP system can lead to benefits and challenges.
 It can lower costs and optimize production, but this can be difficult to achieve without strict guidelines and training.